amuffitt/packers_career_leaders/README.md

 Note: To keep the  Notebook file size lower and ensure easy viewability outside of Jupyter notebook, the animation player code is shown but commented out and replaced with a recorded video gif of the the animation.

-Here are easy-to-view links to each Notebook file in NBViewer:
+Here are easy-to-view links to each Notebook file in NBViewer (animation plays at the bottom):

 Packers Passing  https://nbviewer.jupyter.org/github/amuffitt/packers_career_leaders/blob/master/Packers%20Passing%20Yards.ipynb